xeusteerapat/xeusteerapat.github.io/src/posts/2022-03-27/introduction-to-docker.md

 ![Screen Shot 2564-08-22 at 12.41.58.png](Screen_Shot_2564-08-22_at_12.41.58.png)

-- The container is an **instance** of an image that runs a program (in short)
+- The container is an **instance** of an image that runs a program.
-- The container is a **process** or a set of processes that have a grouping of resources specifically assign to it
+- The container is a **process** or a set of processes that have a grouping of resources specifically assign to it.
-- After we installed Docker, then we automatically installed **Linux Virtual Machine**
+- After we installed Docker, then we automatically installed **Linux Virtual Machine**.

 ## Docker Architecture

 Docker uses a client-server architecture.
-Docker client talks to Docker Daemon (server) via REST API
+Docker client talks to Docker Daemon (server) via **REST API**

 ![Screen Shot 2564-08-22 at 12.44.16.png](Screen_Shot_2564-08-22_at_12.44.16.png)